 - Computer Science - This course will be introduce both the practical work of programming and the important foundations of computer science.
 Using a variety of programming languages, students will learn about abstraction, modularity, objects, loops, arrays, classes, and OOP.
 This course is for beginners with little to no experience with programming, but students who have already taken an AP-level computer science course can benefit from the intense and rigorous college-level curriculum.

-- Engineering Complex Networks - During this course, students will learn some of the basic tools, methods, and algorithms for analysis of networked systems, as well as practical applications of this new science.
+- Networks - During this course, students will learn some of the basic tools, methods, and algorithms for analysis of networked systems, as well as practical applications of this new science.
 These include social networks (Facebook, Twitter), infrastructure networks (Internet), or energy networks (electric grid).
 Students should have coursework in physics and math.
 Eligible students should have coursework in physics and math.
 Some computer programming knowledge is recommended but not a pre-requisite.

 - Nanotechnology - Through lecture, lab, and group projects, the course will cover topics in nanomaterials, nanofabrication techniques, imaging nanostructures, real-life applications of nanotechnology, nanoscience ethics, and other concepts necessary to understanding why very small systems exhibit unique behavior.
 Eligible students should have coursework in Chemistry.